 The learning experience of this course includes:

-- face-to-face lectures aimed at deepening the understanding of the theoretical foundation behind rational decision making and to master basic data analysis techniques;
+- Face-to-face lectures aimed at deepening the understanding of the theoretical foundation behind rational decision-making and mastering basic data analysis techniques;

-- case studies discussions concerning concrete examples of decisions problems in companies facing uncertainty.
-Interactive calss activities will be adopted to deepen the understanding of different options and foster class participation;
+- Case study discussions concerning concrete examples of decision problems in companies facing uncertainty.
+Interactive class activities will be adopted to deepen the understanding of different options and foster class participation;

-- group assignments allowing students to confront with real business decisions and identify the best practices to deal with them.
+- Group assignments that allow students to confront real business decisions and identify the best practices to deal with them.

-Attending students’ assessment will be based on three main components:
+The assessment for attending students will be based on three main components:

-1. In-class participation (10% of the final grade) aimed at testing the student ability to interact in a multicultural environment and to think critically through contribution given to the class discussion.
+- In-class participation (10% of the final grade) aimed at testing the student's ability to interact in a multicultural environment and to think critically through contributions given to the class discussion.

-2. Group assignment (50% of the final grade) designed for the purpose of verifying the student ability to:
+- Group assignment (40% of the final grade) designed for the purpose of verifying the student's ability to:

-· Analyse decisions problems and identify the main elements, namely the possible strategies, outcomes and scenarios
+- Analyse decision problems and identify the main elements, namely the possible strategies, outcomes, and scenarios

-· Analyse data applying the techniques learnt in class to address decisions problems
+- Analyse data by applying the techniques learned in class to address decision problems

-3. Final written exam (40% of the final grade), based on multiple choices related to the topics covered in class, which aims to assess the student’s learning level of the methodologies and concepts discussed during the course.
+- Final written exam (50% of the final grade), based on questions related to the topics covered in class, aims to assess the student's learning level of the methodologies and concepts discussed during the course.

 Attendance will be recorded.
 To take the exam as an attending student, an attendance rate equal to or higher than 75% must be reported.

-Written exam, (100% of the finale grade) based on a mix of multiple choice and open questions related to the topics covered in class, which aims to assess the student’s learning level of the methodologies and concepts discussed during the course.
+The assessment for not attending students will be based on a written exam (100% of the final grade) based on questions related to the topics covered in class, which aims to assess the student's learning level of the methodologies and concepts discussed during the course.